sifive/wake/share/doc/wake/tutorial.md

 calls `runJob`, one can change various properties, like the environment variables in this example.

-In this case, we construct the `Plan` using `makePlan` which, in addition to the command to run and the
+In this case, we construct the `Plan` using `makePlan` which, in addition to the command to run and the files the command may access, also asks for a string it can use to label the resulting job; we can see it show up in the first line of the `--last` output, which can often be easier to debug than needing to read the command line itself.
+Other methods of making `Plan` objects -- such as `makeExecPlan` -- may or may not ask for a label, but one can always be added with `setPlanLabel`.

 This example also demonstrates the syntax `x | f 0 | g`.
 This should be read like the pipe operator in a shell script.
 Ultimately, it will be